Consistent Tie-Strength Labeling for Multilayer Strong Triadic Closure: Related Work

 \section{Related Work}

-There are several recent surveys on multilayer networks, e.g.,~\cite{boccaletti2014structure,crainic2022taxonomy,de2013mathematical,dickison2016multilayer,hammoud2020multilayer}.
-Pappalardo et al.~\cite{pappalardo2013measuring} measures the tie strengths in multilayer networks where a greater number of connections on different layers results in higher (continuous) tie strength between two users.
-However, they do not consider the STC property.
-There are several other studies on predicting the strength of ties given node and edge features in conventional networks, e.g., see \cite{GilbertK09,jones2013inferring,PhamSL16,XiangNR10}, which also do not classify edges with respect to the STC.
-In contrast, our work is based on the STC and we infer binary tie strengths in each layer solely based on the topology of the multilayer network.
-Sintos and Tsaparas~\cite{sintos2014using} introduced the STC optimization problems by characterizing the edges of the network as \emph{strong} or \emph{weak} using only the structure of the network.
-They also proved that the problem of maximizing the \emph{strong} edges is NP-hard, and provided two approximation algorithms.
-An extensive analysis of the STC can be found in the book of \cite{EasleyK2010}.
-The authors of~\cite{GruttemeierK20,KonstantinidisNP18,KonstantinidisP20} focused on restricted networks to further explore the complexity of STC maximization.
-Rozenshtein et al.~\cite{RozenshteinTG2017} discuss the STC with additional community connectivity constraints.
-The authors of \cite{adriaens2020relaxing} proposed integer linear programming formulations and corresponding relaxations.
-Very recently, \cite{MatakosG22} proposed a new problem that uses the strong ties of the network to add new edges and increase its connectivity.
-In a recent work~\cite{oettershagen2022inferring}, the authors considered the STC in temporal networks in which the topology changes over time.
-They use a sliding time window and dynamically update the STC.
-The approach was then extended for the STC+ variant~\cite{oettershagen2024inferring}.
-Veldt~\cite{veldt2022correlation} discusses connections between the cluster editing problem and the STC+.
-As far as we know, our work is the first considering the STC in multilayer networks.
+There are several recent surveys on multilayer networks, e.g.,~\cite{boccaletti2014structure,crainic2022taxonomy,de2013mathematical,DickisonMagnaniRossi2016,hammoud2020multilayer}. \cite{pappalardo2013measuring} measure tie strength in multilayer networks, where a greater number of connections across different layers corresponds to a higher (continuous) tie strength between two users.
+However, their work does not consider the STC property.
+Other studies have predicted tie strength based on node and edge features in conventional networks, e.g.,~\cite{GilbertK09,jones2013inferring,PhamSL16,XiangNR10}, but these approaches also do not classify edges with respect to the STC.
+In contrast, our work is grounded in the STC framework, and we infer binary tie strengths in each layer purely from the network topology. \cite{sintos2014using} introduced the STC optimization problems, characterizing edges as strong or weak based solely on structural information.
+They proved that maximizing the number of strong edges is NP-hard and provided two approximation algorithms.
+An extensive analysis of STC can be found in \cite{EasleyK2010}.
+Subsequent work has explored restricted network classes to further analyze the complexity of STC maximization~\citep{GruttemeierK20,KonstantinidisNP18,KonstantinidisP20}. \cite{RozenshteinTG2017} incorporated community connectivity constraints, while \cite{adriaens2020relaxing} proposed integer linear programming formulations and relaxations.
+More recently, \cite{MatakosG22} studied the problem of reinforcing connectivity by adding new edges guided by strong ties.
+The STC framework has also been extended to dynamic and temporal settings. \cite{oettershagen2022inferring} considered temporal networks with evolving topology using a sliding time window, and later extended this approach to the STC+ variant~\citep{oettershagen2024inferring}. \cite{wickrama2024dense} combined the STC with the densest subgraph problem, while \cite{veldt2022correlation} examined connections between STC+ and cluster editing.

+To the best of our knowledge, our work is the first to address the STC in multilayer networks.
+We ground our formulation in a set of explicit axioms that capture essential principles any consistent tie strength inference method should satisfy.